 In Chapter Nineteen, Holden admits that the main reason he called his childhood friend Carl Luce, besides wanting some company, is that old Luce was always good for a sex talk.
-Apparently, that's all he did at the Whooton school as a student advisor.
-It looks to us like Carl used sex as a way to make friends and get attention.
-As Holden says, he never wanted the boys to hang around and talk if he wasn't there – he had to be the big shot running the show.
+Apparently, all he did at the Whooton school as a student adviser was "give these sex talks … late at night when there was a bunch of guys in his room" (19.3).

-There's also the question of whether or not Carl is gay.
+Truth: is Carl gay?
+(Or "flitty," which was apparently the slang back then.)
 Holden seems to suspect he is, or at least to have suspected at some point in the past.
 Luce, he says, was always talking about other people being gay.
-He also engaged in what Holden called "flitty" activities around the dorm.
-It could be that Luce is gay.
-Or, Luce isn't gay, in which case Holden needs to stop suspecting this of men he knows.
+He also engaged in what Holden called "flitty" activities around the dorm, like talking to boys while they were brushing their teeth.
+(Um, okay.)

 Sure, it could be that Luce is gay and faking being super into sex to cover it up.
 Then again, maybe, Luce isn't gay, in which case (1) Holden needs to stop suspecting this of men he knows, and (2) we're starting to suspect Holden a little bit.Carl Luce Timeline